With the release of the Leica SL2-S, the company’s L Mount mirrorless cameras are attempting to break into the famous market.

 Leica SL2-S Design and handling

-If you’re familiar with the Leica SL2 and its controls, switching to the SL2-S will seem extremely natural.
+If you’re familiar with the Leica SL2-S and its controls, switching to the SL2-S will seem highly natural.
 Leica has maintained the design nearly the same – it is a large, bold, and bulky affair that will not be preferred by many, especially those with somewhat smaller hands.
 Leica has kept the design virtually the same.
 The fact that it is so large and hefty gives it a distinct advantage in terms of durability, as it should endure a considerable amount of rough treatment.

 Leica SL2-S Features